stylify/web/content/docs/integrations/reactjs.md

 navigationIconPath: '/images/brands/react.png'

 title: Using Stylify CSS in React.js
-description: "Integrate Stylify CSS into the the React.js."
+description: "Learn how to use the Stylify CSS with the React.js."
 ---